Classical Ciphers

 Note that given a key with finite length, at some point the same letters are encoded again to the same ciphertext (we loop through the key), thus in practice polyalphabetic ciphers are equivalent to a monoalphabetic block cipher with block length equal to the key length.

-The distinction between a monoalphabetic and a polyalphabetic cipher thus technically depends on the choice of what is the alphabet we work with, if each block of a polyalphabetic cipher is interpreted as an element of a bigger alphabet then a polyalphabetic cipher is still a monoalphabetic cipher.
+The distinction between a monoalphabetic and a polyalphabetic cipher thus technically depends on the choice of what is the alphabet we work with, if each block of a polyalphabetic cipher is interpreted as an element of a bigger alphabet then the polyalphabetic cipher is still a monoalphabetic cipher.

 Conventions